 During the 1940s the choir grew in strength and attracted several eminent musicians to perform such as an orchestra that included some Halle members and soloists such as Isobel Baillie.

-Julie Parker, a former society member who studied at the Royal Northern College of Music and Manchester Metropolitan University replaced Paul as conductor of the choir.
-Julie had sung with the choir as a teenager before going on to study singing at the Royal Northern College of Music.
+Julie Parker, a former society member who studied singing at the Royal Northern College of Music and trained as a teacher at Manchester Metropolitan University replaced Paul as conductor of the choir in 2009.